 Scott D. Jones is the Senior Associate for the Arts Education Partnership (AEP).
 Since 2012, Scott has overseen the development and implementation of AEP’s research and policy initiatives, including the AEP 2020 Action Agenda for Advancing the Arts in Education, the continued expansion of ArtsEdSearch and ArtScan, and the release of new publications.
 Prior to joining AEP, he worked for the Strategic National Arts Alumni Project (SNAAP), served as an Adjunct Instructor in the Indiana University Arts Management Program and chaired the Bloomington Community Arts Commission.
 He holds an MA in Arts Administration from Indiana University, a BA in music education and vocal performance from Carthage College in Kenosha, Wisconsin, and studied public affairs at Indiana University.
 Although now located in Denver, Scott is a proud Midwesterner and a devoted fan of both the Chicago Cubs and the Green Bay Packers.
 Scott can be reached at email@example.com.

-Matt Jordan started his career as an AmeriCorps volunteer in the Mississippi Delta, which ignited a passion for bringing people together to tackle tough problems and build healthy communities.
-He serves as director of strategic initiatives at Education Commission of the States, responsible for advancing the organization’s mission through partnerships with corporations and foundations.
-Matt’s areas of expertise are engaging stakeholders, creating cross-sector collaborations, and launching social enterprises gained from 20 years working in community and organizational development.
-He lives in Denver with his wife and son, where they indulge in books, chess, basketball and pizza.
+Matt started his career as an AmeriCorps volunteer in the Mississippi Delta, which ignited a passion for bringing people together to tackle tough problems and build healthy communities.
+As director of strategic initiatives at Education Commission of the States, he is responsible for advancing the organization’s mission through partnerships with corporations and foundations.
+Matt brings expertise in engaging stakeholders, creating cross-sector collaborations and launching social enterprises from 20 years working in community and organizational development.
+A key lesson learned throughout his career is the important relationship between education, workforce development, economic development and community vitality.
+Matt lives in Denver with his wife and son, where they indulge in books, chess, basketball and pizza.